Omega-3 Fatty Acids: Why the Type Matters

 The source of the fish oil is very important.
 By choosing small wild-caught fish, we are able to remove the little mercury they contain through our purification process and then test each ingredient.
 When choosing fatty fish as your source of DHA and EPA, it’s important to purchase from a trusted source to ensure that you get the highest levels of omega-3 fatty acids and the lowest levels of heavy metals (e.g., mercury).

-Best Nest Wellness sources fish oil from sustainably sourced, wild-caught anchovies from the coast of Iceland and sustainably harvested algae for our vegan prenatal DHA.
+Best Nest Wellness sources fish oil from sustainably sourced fish and sustainably harvested algae for our vegan prenatal DHA.

 We believe the best ingredients make the best vitamins.
 At Best Nest Wellness, each ingredient is specifically chosen for its quality, benefits, and effectiveness, then verified for potency and purity.
 We focus on choosing ingredients with the highest bioavailability so that the type of ingredient is in a form more readily available to the body.

 Our neurologist-formulated products are safe and as natural as we can make them.
-We source the highest-quality non-GMO ingredients and handcraft each batch under strict standards for purity and freshness in certified facilities in the USA.
+We source the highest-quality non-GMO ingredients and handcraft each batch under strict standards for purity and freshness.